Influenza can be a serious illness

 Influenza isn't just a bad cold - it can be serious and can kill

-Around 1.2 millions kiwis get influenza immunisation yearly
+Around 1.2 million kiwis get influenza immunisation yearly

 Immunisation prepares your immune system to fight influenza